mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 #Platform Release Note

 ##v5.4.0 (March 23,2020)
-This version allows to handle the transition from Microservice Gateway: in particular, the user can decide, in each endpoint, which routes are going to pass through Microservice Gateway.
+This version allows to handle the transition from Microservice Gateway: in particular, it can be defined, in each endpoint, which route is going to pass through Microservice Gateway.

 **Improvements**